Andersbnv/P2---Pathfinding/README.md

 Version: 1.0

 Desciption: This program solves the Traveling Salesman Problem using a customized algorithm called greedy 2-opt.
-The algorithm finds an approximate solution given a set of 33 destinations, which is Danske Fragtmænd's maximum truck capacity.
+The algorithm finds a solution to 0.00005% of the optimal, in a given set of 38 destinations.
+The algorithm is hard-coded to only run 12 seconds, but the user is able to change this in the source code.

 Features: The program executes a interactable UI.
 The interface has the options to create new locations, delete locations, move locations and calculate a route.
 The algorithm to calculate the route uses a interface implementation, so its easy to change.
 The program is able to read all comma seperated files, with list of locations in EUC-2D.